danle13/quartz/content/002.Literature Notes/Nedelcu - Migrants New Transnational Habitus Rethinking Migration Through a Cosmopolitan Lens in the Digital Age.md

+---
+title: "Nedelcu - Migrants New Transnational Habitus Rethinking Migration Through a Cosmopolitan Lens in the Digital Age"
+tags:
+- #digitalmigrants #habitus #cosmopolitanism
+enableToc: false # do not show a table of contents on this page
+---

 # Annotation Summary of Migrants New Transnational Habitus Rethinking Migration Through a Cosmopolitan Lens in the Digital Age.pdf.
  *Highlight [1]:* ‘inclusive cosmopolitan’